HomeBlog16 Famous Jazz Musicians You Need To Know

 9. Thelonious Monk

 Thelonious Monk’s unique piano style and unmistakable approach to jazz is one of the genre’s most profound contributors.
-Monk’s musical contributions to the Jazz Age and his unique musical personality make him one of the greatest jazz musicians of all time.
+Monk’s musical contributions to jazz and his unique musical personality make him one of the greatest jazz musicians of all time.

 Pioneering Composer